 Once again, the Santa Fe Probate Court has a resource you may find helpful entitled “Real Property as Part of Probate Cases in New Mexico.”
 If you are probating an intestate estate, you may also wish to review the section entitled “What Is an Heir?”
 Keep in mind that although individual counties may differ procedurally in the manner in which an estate is probated, the laws relating to the probate of an estate are uniform throughout the state of New Mexico.
 Consequently, resources from Santa Fe County should be helpful.

 To get the probate process started, you will need to prepare a petition to open probate.
 If you have retained (or will retain) an attorney to assist you, this is something your attorney will prepare for you.
 In addition, you must submit an original, signed copy of the decedent’s Last Will and Testament, if one was located, along with a certified death certificate to the Dona Ana County probate court.
 You can obtain a certified copy of the decedent’s death certificate from the New Mexico Department of Health.
 You will also likely need to conduct a thorough search to make sure you have identified all real property owned by the decedent.
 A good place to start is the Dona Ana County Assessor’s Office.
 Creditors of the estate, both known and unknown, are also entitled to notification.
-Known creditors must be notified individually; however, for unknown creditors you may publish a notice in a local newspaper which can be accomplished through the Las Cruces Sun News or another newspaper.
+Known creditors must be notified individually; however, for unknown creditors, you may publish a notice in a local newspaper which can be accomplished through the Las Cruces Sun News or another newspaper.

 Paying Federal Gift and Estate Taxes

 Because every estate is potentially subject to federal gift and estate taxes, you will need to be familiar with how to calculate the tax and how to prepare the tax return.
 The Internal Revenue Service (IRS) website offers a general overview of the federal estate tax.
 They also have a “Frequently Asked Questions about Estate Tax” section that may be helpful.
-If it turn out that the estate does owe federal gift and estate taxes, any tax obligation due must be paid before any assets are transferred out of the estate.
+If it turns out that the estate does owe federal gift and estate taxes, any tax obligation due must be paid before any assets are transferred out of the estate.
 Fortunately, New Mexico is not among the states that also impose a state gift and estate tax so you do not need to worry about that as well.
 It is always a good idea, however, to check with the New Mexico Department of Taxation and Revenue to find out if you are required to file a return for the estate.

 vIf you have additional questions or concerns about the probate of an estate or fulfilling the role of Personal Representative, contact an experienced Las Cruces, New Mexico estate planning attorney at Morris Hall PLLC by calling 888-222-1328 to schedule your appointment today.